ThunderSoft-XA/C8550-Style-Transfer-demo/Style Transfer/README.md

 * Open Android Studio.
 From the Welcome screen, select Open an existing Android Studio project.

-* From the Open File or Project window that appears, navigate to and select the tensorflow-lite/examples/style_transfer/android directory.
-Click OK.

 * If it asks you to do a Gradle Sync, click OK.

 * With your Android device connected to your computer and developer mode